Avangelista/StatusMagic/README.md

-# CarrierChangerPlusPlus
+# StatusMagic
-Change your carrier and totally customise your status bar icons on any TrollStore device!
+Totally customise your status bar on any TrollStore device!